 The maps below (Figure 16 and Figure 17) show the change in natural habitat quality, which is the measure of climate effect for every catchment within the Chesapeake Bay watershed for the 2062 EH5 and GFDL models.
 For visualization purposes only, we classified changes into five categories.
 These categories were major decrease, minor decrease, no change, minor increase, and major increase.
 The minor categories were defined as a change between 0 +/- 0.20, and the major categories were defined as a change greater than +/- 0.20.

-While the overall effect of future climate scenarios is negative for brook trout, that there are specific regions that will be more resilient, and some are projected to have improved natural habitat quality.
+While the overall effect of future climate scenarios is negative for brook trout, that there are specific regions that may be more resilient, and some are projected to have improved natural habitat quality.
 The areas identified to be resilient or improve show this result because of an increase in projected precipitation rates, which may moderate higher projected air temperatures or ameliorate effects from season low flow mortality.
 Figure 3 illustrates the functional relationship between predicted probability of presence of brook trout and these two climatic factors, showing how increases in precipitation result in higher probabilities of occurrence.

 While the overall patterns of increase and decrease are similar for both the EH5 and GFDL 2062 scenarios, it is apparent that the GFDL model is more optimistic of the two scenarios presented here.
 The areas projected to be resilient or improve are larger under the GFDL, and the most vulnerable areas are of higher intensity under the EH5 scenario.